miguelarian/prompt-engineering/README.md

 # Prompt Engineering

-This is a repository with a list of prompts used by my AI assistants.
+This repository contains a collection of prompts used by my AI assistants.
+Feel free to use, edit, or modify them to suit your needs.

 ## Meals planner